rails/rails/guides/source/active_model_basics.md

 #### Defining Specific Callbacks

-You can choose to create specific callbacks by passing a hash to the `define_model_callbacks` method:
+You can choose to create specific callbacks by passing the `only` option to the `define_model_callbacks` method:

 ```ruby
 define_model_callbacks :update, :create, only: [:after, :before]
 ```

-The `only: <type>` hash will apply to all callbacks defined on that method call.
+This will create only the `before_create` / `after_create` and `before_update` /
-To get around this you can call the `define_model_callbacks` method as many times as you need like below:
+ `after_update` callbacks, but skip the `around_*` ones.
+The option will apply to all callbacks defined on that method call.
+It's possible to call `define_model_callbacks` multiple times, to specify different lifecycle events:

 ```ruby
 define_model_callbacks :create, only: :after